Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 From NPR News in Washington,
 I'm Carl Kasell.
 But don't kill no more bugs!
-Bee!
+Goober!
 Moose blood guy!!
 You hear something?
 Like what?
 Like tiny screaming.
 Turn off the radio.
-Whassup, bee boy?
+Whassup, Goober boy?
 Hey, Blood.
 Just a row of honey jars, as far as the eye could see.
 Wow!
 I assume wherever this truck goes is where they're getting it.
 I mean, that honey's ours.
-Bees hang tight.
+Goobers hang tight.
 We're all jammed in.
 It's a close community.
 Not us, man.
 We on our own.
 Every mosquito on his own.
 What if you get in trouble?